 The educational outreach program consists of preview concerts targeted to adult communities throughout Southern Arizona.
 The purpose is to increase the enjoyment and understanding of art song: the composers, the meaning behind each song, and the times in which it was written.
 Additionally, our objective is to spread the word about the Tucson Desert Song Festival’s range of events to increase individual and community support.

-Should you desire to volunteer or obtain information, please call our voice message service at 1-866-546-3305 and leave your contact information.
+Should you desire to volunteer for any of these efforts or obtain information, please call our voice message service at 1-888-546-3305 and leave your contact information.